PhD project within Smart City & Smart Buildings

 Technical University of Denmark, DTU Byg

 Technical installations in new and renovated homes, such as heating and mechanical ventilation, are developed and installed on the basis of energy efficiency targets, and have at the same time a large impact on the inhabitants’ comfort and well-being.
-They are often opaque and complex to understand, maintain and diagnose, which may lead to discomfort and unnecessary energy use.
+They are often opaque and increasingly complex, which may lead to discomfort issues and unnecessary energy use.

 SELECTED ARTICLES & PAPERS

 Sarran, L., Gunay, H.B., O’Brien, W., Hviid, C.A., & Rode, C. (2021).
 A data-driven study of thermostat overrides during demand response events.
 Energy Policy, 153, 112290.

 → Read article